Fractional? Decimal? We explain it all here.

 You can convert any fractional odd to a decimal odd simply by dividing the first number by the second and then adding 1 (the 1 represents your stake).
 So for 7/2 it would be: 7/2= 3.5 + 1 = 4.5

 But not to worry, if you struggled with Fractional odds, you will be sure to understand decimal odds.
 Not only are they easier to understand but they are quicker to work with.
-For instance, if I asked you what was the bigger, 11/5 or 9/4 it would take you a minute wouldn’t it?
-But if you see them in their decimal form as 3.20 & 3.35, you can see straight away!
+For instance, if I asked you what was the bigger, 11/5 or 9/4 it would take you a minute, wouldn’t it?
+But if you see them in their decimal form as 3.20 & 3.35, you can see them straight away!

 American odds are another common way to express odds.
 They use a baseline value of $100 and use that to show how much money you must place to win a set amount.
-Favourites are shown with a – symbol before the odds, where as underdogs shown with a + symbol before them.
+Favourites are shown with a – symbol before the odds, whereas underdogs are shown with a + symbol before them.
 For example, if a favourite is -135 that means you must place $135 to win $100.
 It is important to remember that the amount you win on favourites is the amount with the – symbol and your stake is the $100 baseline.
 Or if the odds are +300 then if you place $100 dollars, you receive $300 in winnings.
-This is in contrast to the odds of favourites so the odds displayed are to show how much much you must place to win the $100 baseline.
+This is in contrast to the odds of favourites so the odds displayed are to show how much you must place to win the $100 baseline.

-Whilst they may not be easy to understand when you’re not used to them, they are a pretty simple way to interpret probability once you gain more experience in working with them and comparing them to the odds preference that you understand.
+Whilst they may not be easy to understand when you’re not used to them, they are a pretty simple way to interpret probability.
+Especially once you gain more experience in working with them and comparing them to the odds preference that you understand.
 Below is a table of US odds and their decimal odds equivalent to help you on your way.